-4 GCSEs at Grade C or above.

-Evidence of level 2 Literacy is also required, for example Key Skills level 2 or GCSE English Language at C or above.
-Maths GCSE at Grade C or above is desirable.
-If students do not have evidence of Literacy at level 2, it will be necessary to complete a University of Worcester literacy equivalency test (details of how to organise this are available from the Registry Admissions Office, the contact details are below.
-Please note there is a charge for taking an equivalency test; this is currently £25).

-Plus:

-• 140 UCAS points to include: a minimum of 1 A Level and maximum of 3 1/2 A Levels or an equivalent Level 3 qualification; for example the CACHE Diploma or EdExcel BTEC National Diploma in Children's Care, Learning and Development.

-All students need:

-• current police clearance to work with young children (DBS); relevant forms will be sent by admissions on receipt of a firm acceptance of an offer of a place on the course; a testimony / reference that supports the student's commitment and suitability for the course.
+- 4 GCSEs at Grade C/4 or above. - Evidence of level 2 Literacy (for example Key Skills level 2 or GCSE English Language at C or above).
+If students do not have evidence of Literacy at level 2, it will be necessary to complete a non-standard entry essay to demonstrate competence in written English. - 140 UCAS points to include: a minimum of 1 A Level and maximum of 3 1/2 A Levels or an equivalent Level 3 qualification; for example the CACHE Diploma or EdExcel BTEC National Diploma in Children's Care, Learning and Development. - Current police clearance to work with young children (DBS) relevant forms will be sent by admissions on receipt of a firm acceptance of an offer of a place on the course - and a testimony / reference that supports the student's commitment and suitability for the course.